kozyakin/KVicTools/README.md

 ### WinEdt

-The translation of all elements of the *WinEdt* interface into Russian has been added, as well as the set of service macros for fulfilling everyday needs has been significantly expanded - searching and cleaning garbage, recoding documents, finding unused or reused links, labels and tags, etc.
+The translation of all elements of the *WinEdt 10.3 и 11.0* interface into Russian has been added, as well as the set of service macros for fulfilling everyday needs has been significantly expanded - searching and cleaning garbage, recoding documents, finding unused or reused links, labels and tags, etc.

 Sources to build installer: [WinEdt](https://github.com/kozyakin/KVicTools/tree/main/WinEdt)